top of page

 • The only way to succeed is through spoken interaction.

 That interaction might involve clarifying, correcting, checking, instructing, or negotiating.
 It’s not scripted.
 It’s not rehearsed.
-It’s responsive — and that’s exactly what makes it so powerful.
+It’s responsive, and that’s exactly what makes it so effective.

 Barrier games create a need to speak.
 And when students have a reason to speak, they do.

-Why Barrier Games Belong in the ESL Classroom
+Why Barrier Games Belong in the Secondary ESL Classroom

 A lot of high school ESL speaking tasks fall into one of two traps: